Modal Logical Neural Networks: Experiments

 This experiment investigates the MLNN's capacity to act as a mechanism for enforcing user-defined policies over a statistical model.
 While deep learning models like LSTMs maximize likelihood based on data distribution, safety-critical applications often require adherence to explicit rules regardless of that distribution.
 We utilize Part-of-Speech (POS) tagging as a proxy task to demonstrate this control, defining a set of rigid logical constraints (e.g., tagging a determiner followed by a verb: `the / DET go / VERB`) to test the framework's ability to override statistical patterns.

-\paragraph{Motivation} This case study is intentionally stylized: starting from a standard POS-tagging setup, we impose a set of deliberately rigid grammatical constraints to create a setting where modal policies explicitly conflict with natural data statistics.
-Our goal is to demonstrate that an MLNN can enforce a set of user-defined logical rules (a "policy"), even when those rules are simplified or stricter than the natural language distribution found in the training data.
-We utilize an identical BiLSTM architecture for both the baseline and the MLNN's `proposer' network.
-This isolates the impact of the modal logic framework, allowing us to measure the system's ability to prioritize logical compliance over ground-truth data fidelity.
+\paragraph{Motivation and Real-World Relevance} This case study is intentionally stylized: starting from a standard POS-tagging setup, we impose a set of deliberately rigid grammatical constraints to create a setting where modal policies explicitly conflict with natural data statistics.
+While the specific axioms are simplified, the underlying capability—enforcing user-defined constraints that override learned statistical patterns—has direct applications in safety-critical domains.
+For instance, in medical NLP, one might enforce constraints like ``a drug dosage must always be followed by a unit'' or in legal document processing, ``a contract clause must not contradict the preamble.''
+The POS task serves as a controlled proxy for these scenarios.

 \paragraph{Methodology} We compared a baseline BiLSTM tagger against a structurally-aware MLNN tagger.
 The MLNN used the same BiLSTM architecture as its ``proposer'' network (the `Real' world) but was augmented with two additional, specialized latent worlds: a `Pessimistic' world ($w_1$), designed to penalize violations of necessity ($\Box$) axioms, and an `Exploratory' world ($w_2$) to add noise.
 Both models were trained on the same supervised data, but the MLNN's loss function was a weighted sum of the standard supervised loss and the logical contradiction loss, $L_{\text{total}} = L_{\text{task}} + \beta L_{\text{contra}}$.
 We swept $\beta \in \{0, 0.1, 0.3, 0.5, 0.9, 1.0\}$ to trace the trade-off between statistical accuracy and logical consistency.